pivotal/blog/content/post/concourse-no-elb.md

 The following example shows the manifest properties for [https://ci.nono.io](https://ci.nono.io).
-Be sure to replace all occurrences of "ci.nono.io" with the URI of your Concourse server.
+Be sure to replace all occurrences of "ci.nono.io" with the fully qualified domain name (FQDN) of your Concourse server.
 Also, substitute the appropriate SSL certificate(s) and key.

 ```yaml
 - name: nginx